nick144-dot/Social-Engineering-And-Human-Focused-Cyber-Red-Teaming/README.md

-# Awesome Social Engineering & Human-Focused Red Teaming
+# Social Engineering & Human-Focused Red Teaming

 A curated collection of resources, tools, and concepts focused on how attackers exploit human behavior in cybersecurity.